Apocalyptic and post-apocalyptic fiction: Anime and manga

-Violence Jack (1973 debut), a manga and anime series by Go Nagai, is set in a post-apocalyptic world with corruption and psychotic gangs.
-It is credited with creating the post-apocalyptic manga and anime genre, depicting its post-apocalyptic world as a desert wasteland with biker gangs, anarchic violence, ruined buildings, innocent civilians, tribal chiefs and small abandoned villages.
-This was similar to, and may have influenced, the desert wasteland settings of later post-apocalyptic franchises such as the film series Mad Max (1979 debut) and the manga/anime series Fist of the North Star (Hokuto no Ken, 1983 debut).
-Goichi Suda (Suda 51), who cited Violence Jack as an influence on his video game series No More Heroes (2007 debut), stated: “All of the desert-setting titles are actually inspired by Violence Jack.
-That came way before Hokuto no Ken, so that's the real origin of everything.”
+Violence Jack (1973), a manga and anime series by Go Nagai, is set in a post-apocalyptic world with corruption and psychotic gangs.
+It is credited with creating the post-apocalyptic manga and anime genre, depicting its post-apocalyptic world as a desert wasteland with biker gangs, anarchic violence, ruined buildings, innocent civilians, tribal chiefs, and small abandoned villages.
+This was similar to, and may have influenced, the desert wasteland settings of later post-apocalyptic franchises such as the film series Mad Max (1979) and the manga/anime series Fist of the North Star (Hokuto no Ken, 1983).
+Goichi Suda (Suda 51), who cited Violence Jack as an influence on his video game series No More Heroes (2007), stated: "All of the desert-setting titles are actually inspired by Violence Jack.
+That came way before Hokuto no Ken, so that's the real origin of everything."

-Katsuhiro Otomo's cyberpunk manga and anime series Akira (1982 debut) is set in a post-apocalyptic Neo-Tokyo.
-Buronson's Fist of the North Star (1983 debut) is a story about Kenshiro, the successor of the deadly ancient martial art, Hokuto Shinken, in a world destroyed by nuclear war.
+Katsuhiro Otomo's cyberpunk manga and anime series Akira (1982) is set in a post-apocalyptic Neo-Tokyo.
+Buronson's Fist of the North Star (1983) is a story about Kenshiro, the successor of the deadly ancient martial art, Hokuto Shinken, in a world destroyed by nuclear war.

-Hayao Miyazaki's manga series Nausicaä of the Valley of the Wind (1982 debut), later adapted into a 1984 anime film by Studio Ghibli, depicts a post-apocalyptic future where industrial civilization was wiped out in the "Seven Days of Fire" 1,000 years before the main events.
-A "Toxic Jungle" threatens the last of humanity.
-Nausicaä is the princess of The Valley of the Wind who, rather than destroying the Toxic Jungle, decides to study the flora and fauna in the hopes of co-existing with the forest.
+Hayao Miyazaki's manga series Nausicaä of the Valley of the Wind (1982), later adapted into a 1984 anime film by Studio Ghibli, depicts a post-apocalyptic future where industrial civilization was wiped out in the "Seven Days of Fire" 1,000 years before the main events and a "Toxic Jungle" threatens the last of humanity.
+Nausicaä is the princess of The Valley of the Wind who, rather than destroying the Toxic Jungle, decides to study its flora and fauna in the hopes of co-existing with the forest.

-The manga and anime series Dragon Ball Z (1989 debut) and Dragon Ball Super (2015 debut), sequels to Akira Toriyama's Dragon Ball, contain parallel timelines generated by time-travel to the past from an apocalyptic and post-apocalyptic future.
-2 Cybernetic humans caused the mass extinction of roughly two-thirds of Earth's human population, and years later, two higher dimensional beings Zamasu and Goku Black, killed all (but two) of the remaining population - along with an unknown amount of beings from other inhabited planets in that universe.
+The manga and anime series Dragon Ball Z (1989) and Dragon Ball Super (2015), sequels to Akira Toriyama's Dragon Ball, contain parallel timelines generated by time-travel to the past from an apocalyptic and post-apocalyptic future.
+Two cybernetic humans caused the mass extinction of roughly two-thirds of Earth's human population.
+Years later, the higher dimensional being Zamasu, also known as Goku Black, teamed up with the version of himself from the future timeline.
+They killed all but two of the remaining population, along with an unknown amount of beings from other inhabited planets in that universe.

-Battle Angel Alita (1990 debut) is a cyberpunk manga about an amnesiac female cyborg, Alita.
+Battle Angel Alita (1990) is a cyberpunk manga about an amnesiac female cyborg, Alita.
 It was later adapted into the James Cameron film Alita: Battle Angel (2019).